dokku/dokku/docs/development/plugin-triggers.md

 ### `network-get-property`

-- Description: Return the network value for an application's property
+- Description: Return the network value for an app's property
 - Invoked by: `internally triggered by a deploy`
 - Arguments: `$APP $KEY`
 - Example: